-Yes, if you would like to deal with long standing, severe or repetitive issues which have troubled you for a long time.
+Yes, if you would like to deal with long-standing, severe or repetitive issues that have troubled you for a long time.
 It is also recommended if other treatments have not worked effectively for you, or if you’d simply like to gain a better understanding of yourself.
 You should consider psychoanalytic psychotherapy if you are prone to thoughts such as:

 - “I feel unhappy”

 - “I can’t control it”

 - “I don’t know how to move on”